zlogic/mendix-docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-* Fixed a bug where clicking on search results would lead to an error.
+* We fixed a bug where clicking on the search results would lead to an error.

 #### Features

-* Added support for Web Services (SOAP) through automatic registration and manual API registration.
+* We added support for Web Services (SOAP) through automatic registration and manual API registration.

 ### October 17, 2024